Revenue Limit Steps

 Step 2 Example

 Assuming the inflationary increase was $250 per member, our sample district's per-member revenue base of $9,000 would be increased by $250.
 The result--$9,250 per member--is known as the "maximum allowable revenue per member."
+Since 2015-16, the inflationary increase has been $0 per member.

 An addition provision was added to this step in 1995-96.
 Recognizing the variation in per-member maximum revenue numbers across the state, the legislature established a "minimum" amount for the result in Step 2.
 If a district's per-member revenue amount from Step 2 (after adding the inflationary increase) was less than an established per-member minimum, the district's per-member allowable revenue amount would be increased to the minimum amount.